Data-Driven Quickest Change Detection in (Hidden) Markov Models

 \section{Abstract}

-The problem of quickest change detection in Markov models is studied.
-A sequence of samples are generated from a Markov model, and at some unknown time, the transition kernel of the Markov model changes.
-The goal is to detect the change as soon as possible subject to false alarm constraints.
-The data-driven setting is investigated, where neither the pre- nor the post-change Markov transition kernel is known.
-A kernel based data-driven algorithm is developed, which applies to general state space and is recursive and computationally efficient.
-Performance bounds on the average running length and worst-case average detection delay are derived.
-Numerical results are provided to validate the performance of the proposed algorithm.
+The paper investigates the problems of quickest change detection in Markov models and hidden Markov models (HMMs).
+Sequential observations are taken from a (hidden) Markov model.
+At some unknown time, an event occurs in the system and changes the transition kernel of the Markov model and/or the emission probability of the HMM.
+The objective is to detect the change quickly, while controlling the average running length (ARL) to false alarm.
+The data-driven setting is studied, where no knowledge of the pre-, post-change distributions is available.
+Kernel-based data-driven algorithms are developed, which can be applied in the setting with continuous state, can be updated in a recursive fashion, and are computationally efficient.
+Lower bounds on the ARL and upper bound on the worst-case average detection delay (WADD) are derived.
+The WADD is at most of the order of the logarithm of the ARL.
+The algorithms are further numerically validated on two practical problems of fault detection in DC microgrid and photovoltaic systems.